Court-Pencil/Game-Trivia/README.md

 ## Accessibility Testing

 I used the web accessibilty evalution tool [WAVE](https://wave.webaim.org/) to test if my quiz app is accessible to people with diverse needs.
-One alert was raised.
+One alert was raised, because this is a single page application there are no defined page regions to support improved navigation for assistive technologies.
 I also used the colour contrast checker on WAVE's site for additional checking.

 ![WAVE](src/docs/wave-accessibility-checker.png)
 ![WAVE](src/docs/wave-contrast-checker-yellow.png "Yellow font")